 As the air gets thinner with increasing altitude above sea level, the drone flight time is reduced.
 However, the WingtraOne partially offsets this effect by flying faster!
 Note that at 3cm (1.2 in)/px GSD, the RX1RII camera with the PPK module covers 350 ha in 35 minutes at 2000m above sea level.
 In contrast, the QX1 camera cannot even cover this much area even when flying 59 minutes at sea level!
 So even though your flight time is reduced from 59 minutes to 35 minutes, you can acquire more data in that 35 minute period.

-Because the WingtraOne uses significantly more energy while hovering, the transition altitude affects flight time.
-A higher transition altitude will result in a reduced flight time.
+Because the WingtraOne uses significantly more energy while hovering, the transition height affects flight time.
+A higher transition height will result in a reduced flight time.

 In stronger winds, drones consume more energy while flying and landing, which means missions will end up with shorter flight times.

 As temperature changes air density, it also affects flight time directly.
 Higher temperatures mean lower flight times.

 The tables below give you measured example flight times in optimal conditions: